 What it does

 DHA (docosahexaenoic acid) is the primary structural fat in the brain — comprising approximately 97% of the omega-3 fatty acids in the brain.
 It is essential for neuronal membrane integrity, synaptic function, and anti-inflammatory signalling.
-Studies show higher DHA levels are associated with better cognitive performance, reduced depressive symptoms, and lower inflammatory markers in midlife women.
-The menopausal transition increases inflammatory burden; DHA helps modulate this.
+A 2025 review by Minihane et al. (Women's Health/SAGE, PubMed 40444522) describes the evidence as "relatively sparse but indicative of benefit" — one 5-month RCT found postmenopausal women receiving DHA showed improvements in working memory and executive function.
+However, no RCT has yet specifically focused on the perimenopausal window.
 May also reduce cardiovascular risk, which increases post-menopause.

 What to watch out for